WHAT ARE FLUENCY AND LITERACY IN THE LANGUAGE OF MUSIC?

 A vocabulary of 12 rhythm cells that can combine in all kinds of ways flowing within the syntax of a stable but flexible rhythmic matrix structure (groove) built from simple rules;

 A vocabulary of 12 major and 12 minor harmonic blocks, 2 whole-tone blocks and 3 diminished blocks that plug into 12 pentatonic and 12 diatonic blocks to form a tonal map – the keyboard map.
+These tonal blocks all fit together like a 3D puzzle.

 A BREAK WITH CURRENT CONVENTIONS

 In today’s culture, music is not often thought of or experienced as a language that we can all “speak”.
-Most people today approach music as something external – a performance, a recording, a skill, an object.
+Most people approach music as something external – a performance, a recording, a skill, an object.
 They strive for musical results, perhaps trying to achieve or emulate what others do.
 Material outcomes are not the goal in fluent music making, just a byproduct!
-It’s important that you hold onto this very different paradigm.
+It’s important that you embrace this very different paradigm.
 If people make external results the goal or motivation of their training, the development of musical fluency will be blocked.
 Your motivation must always be to express yourself authentically and intelligibly using the elements of musical language.

 AUDIATION & EXECUTION – they imagine music, often mimetically, and reproduce it, either by design, intuition or trial and error, all based on their sense of “how it goes”